Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Experimental Design

-\paragraph{Code improvements.} It is also important to quantify how the neural decompiler has improved the code by adding abstractions like accurate variable names and types.
-A challenge in evaluating variable name accuracy is determining which variables in the prediction correspond to those in the original source.
+It is also important to quantify how the neural decompiler has improved the code by adding abstractions like accurate variable names and types.

+\textbf{Variable Names and Types.} A challenge in evaluating variable name accuracy is determining which variables in the prediction correspond to those in the original source.
 The prediction may break up expressions into smaller subexpressions, with results stored in intermediate variables, or vice versa.
 This means that, except for function parameters, it can be ambiguous how to programmatically map between variables in the original and the decompiled versions of a function to compare their names and types.
-To address this challenge, we identify the operations that map to one another in the previously-computed isomorphic maps computed for dependency-based equivalence.
+To address this challenge, we identify the operations that map to one another in the previously-computed isomorphic maps computed for dependency-equivalence.
 With this mapping, we compare variables' names and types. \emph{(Metric names: variable name accuracy, variable type accuracy)}

-If code has the same dependency structure as the original, that means it represents the algorithm expressed in the binary in terms of the same operations in the same partial order.
-In other words, the structure of the predicted code mimics that of the original code.
-Dependency-based equivalence thus also serves as a measure of how often the neural decompiler recovers the structure of the original code.